 Suggestions on “Fundamental Questions”

-Prioritization of stakeholder groups?
+What are the stakeholder groups, should they be prioritized, and if so, how?

-Is purpose of the town to support its business or of the businesses to support the residents?
+What are the roles of businesses, residents, and other property owners in sustaining and enhancing the purpose of the town?

-Who pays?
+What revenue sources can the town draw upon and what changes, if any are needed?

 Is it time for the town to grow up, and what does that entail?